xcat2/xcat-core/docs/source/advanced/docker/dockerized_xcat/run_xcat_in_docker_compose.rst

         ipv4_address : [Container's IP address in management network]

 specify the IP address of Docker container in service network and management network.
 If the "svcnet" is the same as "mgtnet", the 2 "svcnet" lines should be commented out.

+4. Specify the Docker network objects for management network and service network

 ::

     networks: